Pakistan election body rejects ex-PM Imran Khan's nomination for 2024 elections | Politics

 In a list of rejected candidates from Lahore, the Election Commission of Pakistan said Khan's nomination was rejected because he was not a registered voter of the constituency and because he is "convicted by the court of law and has been disqualified".
 His media team said the commission had also rejected his nomination to contest the elections from his hometown, Mianwali.

 Khan, who is widely seen as the country's most popular leader, says he is being targeted by the powerful military, which wants to keep him out of the polls.
-The military denies the charge.
-Pakistan's Supreme Court granted Khan bail in a case related to a leak of state secrets last Friday, a day after a high court refused to suspend his disqualification from contesting the elections.
+The military denies this.
+Last week, a high court refused to suspend Khan's disqualification from contesting the elections.

+In addition to Khan, the election commission has also rejected nomination papers submitted by other senior party members, including Shah Mehmood Qureshi, vice chairman of Khan's party, the Pakistan Tehreek-e-Insaaf (PTI).
+Meanwhile, the election commission accepted former Prime Minister Nawaz Sharif's nomination from two constituencies for the 2024 elections, weeks after a court overturned two graft convictions.

+But Sharif still needs a life ban on holding any public office to be removed to qualify to stand, so it was not immediately clear how his nomination was accepted.
+A hearing on that ban will be held in January.
+Sharif was banned from running in elections in 2017 by the Supreme Court, which declared him dishonest for not disclosing income from a company owned by his son.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)